-The following are the most common for travellers:
+The following are the most common infectious diseases for travellers:

 Hepatitis A This food- and water-borne virus infects the liver, causing jaundice (yellow skin and eyes), nausea and lethargy.
 All travellers to Myanmar should be vaccinated against it.

-Hepatitis B The only sexually transmitted disease (STD) that can be prevented by vaccination, hepatitis B is spread by body fluids, including sexual contact.
+Hepatitis B The only sexually transmitted infection (STI) that can be prevented by vaccination, hepatitis B is spread by body fluids, including sexual contact.

 Hepatitis E Transmitted through contaminated food and water and has similar symptoms to hepatitis A, but is far less common.
 It is a severe problem in pregnant women and can result in the death of both mother and baby.
 There is currently no vaccine, and prevention is by following safe eating and drinking guidelines.

-HIV Unprotected heterosexual sex is the main method of transmission.
+HIV Unprotected sex is the main method of transmission.

 Malaria While not noted in Yangon or Mandalay, malaria (which can be fatal if untreated) is very much present throughout the rest of rural Myanmar in altitudes below 1000m.
 Before you travel, seek medical advice on the right medication and dosage for you; note that some areas of the country have strains of the disease resistant to Mefloquine-based drugs.
 Wherever you are, wear long pants and sleeves and spray insect repellent to prevent bites.
-Also sleep in air-con or screened rooms with bednets.
+Also sleep in air-conditioned or screened rooms with mosquito nets over beds.

 Typhoid This serious bacterial infection is spread via food and water.
 Symptoms include high and slowly progressive fever, headache, a dry cough and stomach pain.
 Vaccination, recommended for all travellers spending more than a week in Myanmar and other parts of Southeast Asia, is not 100% effective so you must still be careful with what you eat and drink.